googleate/Supercar2/exampleSite/content/blog/jeep-wrangler-jk-unlimited-4-doors-convertible-withwithout-roof.md

 description = "Rent Jeep Wrangler JK Unlimited" image = "/images/jeep-wrangler-5.jpg" tags = ["Jeep"]
-title = "Jeep Wrangler JK Unlimited (4 Doors Convertible withwithout roof)" type = "post"
+title = "Jeep Wrangler JK Unlimited (275€)" type = "post"

 +++
 The Jeep Wrangler Unlimited 2.8 CRD JK Edition Aut.
+(2018-2018) 4 Doors Convertible withwithout roof.

-(2018-2018) has a 2776cc diesel engine with 4 cylinders located in line that reaches a maximum power of 200CV at 3600rpm and maximum torque of 460Nm at 1600-2600rpm.
+Has a 2776cc diesel engine with 4 cylinders located in line that reaches a maximum power of 200CV at 3600rpm and maximum torque of 460Nm at 1600-2600rpm.
 Consequently, it is a mechanic with a maximum power of 200CV, with direct injection nutrition through the common conduit.

 Label B